-You can use Engine Options Window, shown in (Figure 1.317), to pick a launch profile to use when there are multiple launch profiles for a host or if there are any parallel launch profiles.
-When there is a single serial host profile or no host profiles, the window is not activated when VisIt launches a compute engine.
+The engine launch options window, shown in (Figure 1.316), is used to pick a launch profile to use when there are multiple launch profiles for a host or if there are any parallel launch profiles.
+When there is a single serial host profile or no host profiles, the window is not activated and VisIt launches a serial compute engine.
 The window's primary purpose is to select a launch profile and set some parallel options such as the number of processors.
 This window is provided as a convenience so host profiles do not have to be modified each time you want to launch a parallel engine to run with a different number of processors.